Probation in Ukraine: History of probation in Ukraine

-New views on the content of the above mentioned draft laws emerged.
-Thus, on January 20, 2010 the Committee of Ministers of the Council of Europe adopted Recommendation CM/Rec(2010)1 on the European probation rules, which specified functioning of the modern European probation systems.
+New views on the content of the above-mentioned draft laws emerged.
+Thus, on January 20, 2010, the Committee of Ministers of the Council of Europe adopted Recommendation CM/Rec(2010)1 on the European probation rules, which specified functioning of the modern European probation systems.

 A new impetus for intensifying the development of the probation legislation in Ukraine was the Concept on development of the criminal justice for juveniles in Ukraine, which was approved by the Decree of the President of Ukraine on May 24, 2011 (ref.
 597/2011).
 Despite the fact that the Concept referred only to the juvenile probation, it became clear that work on the probation system would continue.

 The concept of the state policy in the sphere of reforming the State Penitentiary Service of Ukraine, which was approved by the Decree of the President of Ukraine on November 8, 2012 (ref.
 631/2012), one of six conceptual areas of reforming the Service envisaged the enhancement of the non-custodial sentences effectiveness and provided for measures to create legal and logistical conditions for reforming the criminal-executive inspection into the probation service.

-On January 4, 2013 there were registered the new draft laws in the sphere of probation: the draft Law “On the Probation Service” (ref.
+On January 4, 2013, there were registered the new draft laws in the sphere of probation: the draft Law “On the Probation Service” (ref.
 1197); the draft Law “On amendments to certain legislative acts of Ukraine (regarding humanization of the criminal law through the probation introduction)” (ref.
 1198).
 The subject of that legislative initiative was the People's Deputy of Ukraine V. Shvets (the re-registration of the previous draft laws of 2008 actually took place).

 The draft Law "On Probation" (ref.
-1197-1) was registered on January 18, 2013 (it was a reflection of the new view on the legislative regulation of the probation issues).
+1197–1) was registered on January 18, 2013 (it was a reflection of the new view on the legislative regulation of the probation issues).
 The subject of that legislative initiative was the Cabinet of Ministers of Ukraine.

-On March 22, 2013 those draft laws were considered by the Permanent Committee of the Verkhovna Rada of Ukraine on Legislative Support of the Law Enforcement Activities.
+On March 22, 2013, those draft laws were considered by the Permanent Committee of the Verkhovna Rada of Ukraine on Legislative Support of the Law Enforcement Activities.
 It made the decision to recommend to the Verkhovna Rada of Ukraine to adopt the draft Law (ref.
-1197-1) as a basis.
+1197–1) as a basis.

-On October 10, 2013 the Verkhovna Rada of Ukraine (282 positive votes) adopted the Law of Ukraine “On Probation” (ref.
-1197-1) in the first reading.
+On October 10, 2013, the Verkhovna Rada of Ukraine (282 positive votes) adopted the Law of Ukraine “On Probation” (ref.
+1197–1) in the first reading.

-More than one year later, on February 5, 2015 the Verkhovna Rada of Ukraine adopted the Law of Ukraine “On Probation” (230 positive votes).
-It came into force on August 27, 2015.
+More than one year later, on February 5, 2015, the Verkhovna Rada of Ukraine adopted the Law of Ukraine “On Probation” (230 positive votes) and came into force on August 27, 2015.
 Thus, the Verkhovna Rada of Ukraine made the real step in approximation of the justice of Ukraine to the international standards and introduction of the fundamentally new system of the criminal law measures – probation.
-Thirteen years of hesitation and discussion in the scientific and political circles about the expediency and timeliness of such reform in Ukraine were put to the end!
+Thirteen years of hesitation and discussion in the scientific and political circles about the expediency and timeliness of such reform in Ukraine were put to the end.